michaelfarrell76/End-To-End-Generative-Dialogue/README.md

 - Modify preprocessing code to have longer sequences (rather than just (U_1, U_2, U_3), have (U_1, ..., U_n) for some n.
 With this we could try to add more memory to the model we currently have now)
 - Modify preprocessing code to return entire conversations (rather than fixing n, have the entire back and forth of a conversation together.
 This could be useful for trying to train a model more specific to our objective.
 This could be used for testing how the model does for a specific conversation )
 - Finish cleaning up file (i.e. finish factoring code.
 I started this but things are going to be modified when subTle is added so I never finished.
 It shouldn't be bad at all)
+-

-#### LUA
+#### Parallel (parallel_functions.lua)
+- Add way to do localhost without password on server

-- get beam working
+- Get working on google servers
+- Make sure server setup is correctly done
+- Add documentation on how to setup servers

+#### General

+- Start result collection of some sort.
+Maybe have some datasheet and when we run a good model we record the results?
-- run each of the models for 10 epochs-ish? -> save the model, record results
+- run each of the models for 10 epochs-ish? -> save the model, record results ^
 - implement RNN model
 - experiment with HRED model
 - heirarchical model
-- add in error rate stuff
+- add in error rate stuff when reporting

 ----
 ## GCLOUD stuff